Last updated August 26, 2022

 Check the car’s logbook or V5C registration to see how many owners the car has had.
-As a general rule of thumb, the fewer owners, the better.
+As a rule of thumb, the fewer owners, the better.

 Some models are frequently updated by manufacturers, whereas some cars are released and won’t be reworked for the next decade.
 The more recent the model of car, the more value it will likely hold onto.

 When buying a new car, depreciation might be the last thing on your mind.
-However, like it or not, a car is an investment, and you should try to assess its depreciation potential.
+However, like it or not, a car is a big investment, and you should try to assess its depreciation potential.
 If it helps, consider that your car's depreciation might even be a more significant cost factor than fuel economy over the long term.